 The Department of Computer Science has 10 major research areas: Computational Biology, Computer Engineering, Graphics/User Interfaces, Machine Learning, Networking, NLP and Speech, Security/Privacy, Software Systems, Theory, and Vision/Robotics.
 There are over 20 different laboratories and research groups available as resources.
 The undergraduate students have seven degree programs to choose from, while Master’s students have 10 available tracks.
 Doctoral candidates will pursue directed research and are strongly encouraged to dedicate a year of community service to the department.

-Arizona State University, founded in 1885, consists of four campuses, 3,000 faculty members, 67,000 undergraduates, and over 15,000 graduate students.
+Arizona State University, founded in 1885, consists of four campuses, 3,000 faculty members, and over 80,000 students.
 The faculty has seen two Nobel Laureates, four Pulitzer Prize winners, and one MacArthur Fellow.
 U.S. News & World Report ranks ASU as making the most innovative changes to academics, faculty, and student life and also as having the best public/private Law School in the nation.

 The Computer Science department alone had a record 2,542 freshman enroll in 2014, making the total enrollment over 16,000 students.
 There are seven different degree tracks, including Master and Doctoral level studies taught by over 300 tenured professors.
 Six research centers offer the most updated information and resource material.
 Numerous research areas are covered including: artificial intelligence, imaging/graphics and visualization, cloud computing and distributed computing, social computing, healthcare operations and informatics, and simulation modeling/systems.